Siena Helps Norcia, Italy

 We Were In Italy!

 What was so amazing is that we were in Parma, Italy; north of Norcia when this earthquake happened.
 We woke up that morning to dozens of texts from friends and family in the United States asking how we were and if we were affected.
 We turned on the television and found a news channel showing the devastation in Norcia.
 It was difficult to follow the news because it was obviously in Italian, but we did start to understand some of the words; “morto = death”- it was so sad.
-You can see our post on the earthquake at: https://ouritalianjourney.com/italy-earthquake-august-24-2016/
+You can see our post on the earthquake at Earthquake in Italy

-We found out that Siena is a “sister city” to Norcia and that they are temporarily holding some of their treasures until the church and town is rebuilt.
-They had a movie showing on the walls of the crypt (see below) and I caught a few pictures that shows some of the artifacts that were on display; again temporarily.
+We found out that Siena is a “sister city” to Norcia and that they are temporarily holding some of their treasures until the church and town are rebuilt.
+They had a movie showing on the walls of the crypt (see below) and I caught a few pictures that show some of the artifacts that were on display; again temporarily.

 The Rose Window